ucsb-cs148/f21/_lab/lab08.md

 # Two Weeks to Code Freeze

-For the rest of this lab week, your team will work towards the code freeze deadline, Fri., 12/03/21, 11:59.
+Over the next two weeks, your team will work towards the code freeze deadline, Fri., 12/03/21, 11:59.
 The work that you will put in will pay off in the final evaluations of your product and documentation!